Cohen-Macaulayness of absolute integral closures: Introduction

 Theorem~\ref{RPlusCMIntro} has some standard consequences, e.g., it implies splinters are CM in mixed characteristic (Corollary~\ref{splintersCM}) and that $R^+/\sqrt{pR^+}$ is CM over $R/p$ (Corollary~\ref{LyubeznikConj}), answering a question highlighted by Lyubeznik \cite{LyubeznikRPlus}.
-Moreover, it yields a simple and explicit construction of ``weakly functorial CM algebras'' (previously shown to exist by Andr\'e \cite{AndreWeakFun} and Gabber \cite{GabberMSRINotesBCM} via somewhat indirect constructions); this is known to imply a large fraction of the ``homological conjectures'' in commutative algebra.
+Moreover, it yields (Remark~\ref{rmk:WeakFunNonLoc}) a simple and explicit construction of ``weakly functorial CM algebras'' (previously shown to exist by Andr\'e \cite{AndreWeakFun} and Gabber \cite{GabberMSRINotesBCM} via rather indirect constructions), which is known to imply a many of the ``homological conjectures'' in commutative algebra; see \cite{HochsterHomologicalMSRI} for a recent survey on this question.

-Theorem~\ref{RPlusCMIntro} was previously known in a few cases.
-First, if $\dim(R) \leq 2$, Theorem~\ref{RPlusCMIntro} follows from the Auslander-Buchsbaum formula (and then the result holds true even without reducing modulo $p^n$).
-Next, if $p=0$ in $R$, Theorem~\ref{RPlusCMIntro} is the main result of Hochster-Huneke's \cite{HHCM} (see also \cite{HHCMSurvey,HHCMSurvey2,HunekeSurvey} for expositions focusing on applications); this result underlies and conceptualizes many basic results in $F$-singularity theory, was inspired by the theory of tight closure \cite{HHTightJAMS}, and also formed the initial motivation for this paper.
-Finally, if $\dim(R) = 3$ and $R$ has mixed characteristic, the image of Theorem~\ref{RPlusCMIntro} in ``almost mathematics over $R^+$" (in the classical sense of Faltings, see \cite{FaltingsJAMS,FaltingsAlmostEtale,GabberRamero}) was the main result of Heitmann's \cite{HeitmannDSC3}; see also \cite{HeitmannExt} for a stronger almost vanishing theorem in dimension $3$.
+\begin{remark}[What was previously known?]
+If $\dim(R) \leq 2$, Theorem~\ref{RPlusCMIntro} follows from the Auslander-Buchsbaum formula (and then the result holds true even without reducing modulo $p^n$).
+Next, if $R$ is an $\mathbf{F}_p$-algebra, then Theorem~\ref{RPlusCMIntro} is the main result of Hochster-Huneke's \cite{HHCM} (see also \cite{HHCMSurvey,HHCMSurvey2,HunekeSurvey} for expositions focusing on applications); this result underlies and conceptualizes many basic results in $F$-singularity theory, was inspired by the theory of tight closure \cite{HHTightJAMS}, and also formed the initial motivation for this paper.
+Finally, if $\dim(R) = 3$ and $R$ has mixed characteristic, the image of Theorem~\ref{RPlusCMIntro} in ``almost mathematics over $R^+$" (in the classical sense of Faltings, see \cite{FaltingsJAMS,FaltingsAlmostEtale,GabberRamero}) was the main result of Heitmann's \cite{HeitmannDSC3}; see also \cite{HeitmannExt} for a stronger almost vanishing theorem in dimension $3$ also covered by Theorem~\ref{RPlusCMIntro}. \end{remark}

-As in \cite{HHCM}, Theorem~\ref{RPlusCMIntro} admits graded analogs.
-Through the $\mathrm{Proj}(-)$ construction, these translate to an ``up to finite covers'' variant of Kodaira vanishing in mixed characteristic.